-Energy Futures Lab is one of six Global Institutes at Imperial College London.
+Energy Futures Lab is one of seven Global Institutes at Imperial College London.
 The institute was established in 2005 to address global energy challenges by identifying and leading new opportunities to serve industry, government and society at large through high quality research, evidence and advocacy for positive change.

 The institute aims to promote energy innovation and advance systemic solutions for a sustainable energy future by bringing together the science, engineering and policy expertise at Imperial and fostering collaboration with a wide variety of external partners.